segment-boneyard/source-postgres/README.md

 # Postgres Source

 Segment source for Postgresql Databases.
-Syncs your production postgressql databases with [Segment Objects API](https://github.com/segmentio/objects-go).
+Syncs your production postgres database with [Segment Objects API](https://github.com/segmentio/objects-go).

 ### Schema
 A `listings` table in the `products` schema that looks like this in your production Postgres...